 The impact and importance of sleep is much more than just feeling rested.
 In an average night of 7-9 hours of sleep, your body will go through four to six sleep cycles.

-In the first 5-10 minutes of falling asleep, you can be easily woken.
+You can easily be woken up in the first 5-10 minutes of falling asleep.
 This is where you begin to feel relaxed, and your body starts to slow down and prepares for deeper sleep.
 The light sleep stage is also believed to be when memories are stored in your subconscious.

 Once you reach the thirty-minute mark, this is when your body starts to go deeper in sleep, and you become difficult to wake.
 This is also why naps are recommended to be shorter than thirty minutes in length, preventing sleep inertia.
 This deep sleep stage is where your body produces the hormones it needs, as well as where it repairs muscles and tissues throughout the body.
 If the light sleep is good for your mind, the deep sleep is good for your body.